DJ-Manjaray/Chat_PDFs_LangChain_App/README.md

        vector_db = FAISS.from_texts(texts=text_chunks, embedding=embeddings)
           return vector_db

-**Conversation Chain**
+Conversation Chain

 Initialize the conversation chain in the LLM:

     from langchain.llms import HuggingFaceHub, OpenAI

-For this instance, we have opted for the HuggingFaceHub, and the chosen model is identified by the repository ID “[**google/flan-t5-xxl.](https://huggingface.co/google/flan-t5-xxl)**”
+For this instance, we have opted for the HuggingFaceHub, and the chosen model is identified by the repository ID “[google/flan-t5-xxl.](https://huggingface.co/google/flan-t5-xxl)”
 > “
  Flan-PaLM 540B achieves state-of-the-art performance on several benchmarks, such as 75.2% on five-shot MMLU.
 We also publicly release Flan-T5 checkpoints,1 which achieve strong few-shot performance even compared to much larger models, such as PaLM 62B.
 Overall, instruction finetuning is a general method for improving the performance and usability of pretrained language models.
 ”

 ## Make Conversation Persistent

-**ConversationBufferMemory: **The ConversationBufferMemory facilitates the storage of messages and subsequently extracts them into a variable.
+ConversationBufferMemory: The ConversationBufferMemory facilitates the storage of messages and subsequently extracts them into a variable.

-**ConversationalRetrievalChain:** The ConversationalRetrievalChain empowers the chain to engage in a conversation based on retrieved documents.
+ConversationalRetrievalChain: The ConversationalRetrievalChain empowers the chain to engage in a conversation based on retrieved documents.
 This chain takes in chat history (a list of messages) and new questions, returning an answer to the posed question.

 ## Conversational Memory in LLMs